jazracherif/udacity-data-engineer-datalake/README.md

 `python test_local.py`

-##  Running The Pipeline on EMR
+##  Running The Pipeline in EMR

-In the following example, the master node is located at hadoop@ec2-54-153-4-183.us-west-1.compute.amazonaws.com.
+To create the EMR cluster and run the pipeline at the same time, run:
+`python emr.py --cmd create-cluster`

-to run the pipeline, copy the etl.py to the master node:
+to check the status of the clusters, run:

-`scp etl.py hadoop@ec2-54-153-4-183.us-west-1.compute.amazonaws.com:/tmp`

-Then submit the job to EMR:
+`python emr.py --cmd describe-clusters`

+you can also login into AWS EMR console, where you would under the cluster tab, a view similar to the one below
+![emr console][spark-etl-cluster]

+you can also verify that the ETL pipeline is running by listing the steps in the cluster:
-`python submit-job.py`
+`python emr.py --cmd list_clusters_steps`

-The job can then be monitored in Spark UI at `http://ec2-54-153-4-183.us-west-1.compute.amazonaws.com:18080/history/`
+The job should also appear in the Spark UI

-Staging Tables

-![staging_songs table][staging_songs]
-![staging_events table][staging_events]

-Fact Table

-![songs table][songplay]

-Dimension Tables

-![songs table][songs]
-![artists table][artists]
-![users table][users]
-![time table][time]
+![spark-jobs][spark-jobs]

+we can also look at the list of the executors for performance
+![spark executors][spark-executors]

+The final tables will show up as folders in S3, in bucket defined in etl.py
+![s3 buckets][s3-buckets]

+The files format is parquet compressed with snappy.
+Here is an example of the songplays files
+![songplays parquet][songplays-parquet]

-# Analysis
+# Analysis with Amazon Athena

 After running the pipeline, we are able to do some analysis by ingesting the S3 data using [athena](https://aws.amazon.com/athena/)

-first, setup a Glue crawler that points to the bucket folder where the generated tables files are stored.
+First, setup a Glue crawler that points to the bucket folder where the generated tables files are stored.
 The crawler will automatically extract the tables from the parquet files.

-The crawlers takes a few minutes to run before the tables show up
+The crawlers takes a few minutes to run before the tables show up:

+![Athena tables][athena-tables]

 ~~~ sql
 WITH top_users AS (
     SELECT user_id, COUNT(*) AS count